GreptimeTeam/docs/docs/nightly/en/db-cloud-shared/migrate/migrate-from-influxdb.md

 Writing data to both GreptimeDB and InfluxDB simultaneously is a practical strategy to avoid data loss during migration.
 By utilizing InfluxDB's [client libraries](#client-libraries), you can set up two client instances - one for GreptimeDB and another for InfluxDB.
-For guidance on writing data to GreptimeDB using the InfluxDB line protocol, please refer to the [write data](#write-data) section.
+For guidance on writing data to GreptimeDB using the InfluxDB line protocol, please refer to the [Ingest Data](#write-data) section.

 If retaining all historical data isn't necessary, you can simultaneously write data to both GreptimeDB and InfluxDB for a specific period to accumulate the required recent data.